Magnetic Switching by Oxygen Adsorption in Metal-Organic Framework Systems

-The equilibrium state of [Ru$_2$] and TCNQ spins is described by thermal canonical ensemble defined with the Hamiltonian, Eq.~(\ref{eq:Hamiltonian}).
-Meanwhile, regarding the oxygen degrees of freedom, we assume they are in equilibrium with oxygen molecules in the gas phase surrounding the system, and describe their equilibrium property with the grand canonical ensemble with chemical potential $\mu$, which is associated with oxygen pressure $P$ through the Langmuir formula,
+The equilibrium state of [Ru$_2$] and TCNQ spins is described by the thermal canonical ensemble defined with the Hamiltonian Eq.~(\ref{eq:Hamiltonian}).
+Meanwhile, for the oxygen degree of freedom, we assume that the adsorbed oxygen molecules are in equilibrium with oxygen molecules in the gas phase surrounding the system.
+We describe their equilibrium property using the grand canonical ensemble with the chemical potential $\mu$, which is associated with the oxygen pressure $P$ through the Langmuir formula: